ffbinaries/ffbinaries-node/readme.md

 ## OS X
 **osx-64** (aliases: mac, osx, mac-64)

-You can use aliases as your platform code argument in both CLI and programatically.
+You can use aliases as your platform code argument in both CLI and programmatically.

 # Included components